 - The College will seek input from families and the community through:

-- The school website
+- o The school website

 - Newsletters

-- o College Board and Subcommittees of College Board
+- College Board and Subcommittees of College Board

-- o Parents and Friends Association
+- Parents and Friends Association

-- o Information Nights
+- Information Nights

 - Parent Teacher Meetings

 - Student, staff, and parent meetings.

 - The College will inform families and the community about child safety through:

-- o all of our child safety policies and procedures will be available for students and parents at Link to be inserted when complete
+- all of our child safety policies and procedures will be available for students and parents at https://hamiltoncollege.vic.edu.au/about-college/policies/

 - Newsletters.
 Principal's Letter & the College App will inform families and the School community about any significant updates to our child safety policies or processes, and strategies or initiatives that we are taking to ensure student safety.

 - PROTECT Child Safety posters will be displayed across the College including:

 - Library Junior and Senior Campus

 - The Refectory

-- o MPAC Staff Office
+- MPAC Staff Office

 - Sports Centre Office

 - English Office

 - Maths Office

-- o Middle Years Centre Office
+- Middle Years Centre Office

-- o Junior Campus Resource Room
+- Junior Campus Resource Room

 - Junior Campus Staff Room

 - Senior Campus Staff Room

-- o Senior Campus Work Room
+- Senior Campus Work Room